Alioramus: Paleoenvironment

-The Maastrichtian stage in Mongolia, as preserved in the Nemegt Formation and at Nogon-Tsav, was characterized by a wetter and more humid climate compared with the semi-arid environment preserved in the earlier, underlying Barun Goyot and Djadochta Formations.
+The Maastrichtian stage in Mongolia, as preserved in the Nemegt Formation and at Nogon-Tsav, was characterized by a wetter and more humid climate compared with the semi-arid environment preserved in the earlier, underlying Barun Goyot and Djadochta Formations (however the Nemegt was still probably a cold semi arid climate).
 Nemegt sediments preserve floodplains, large river channels and soil deposits, but caliche deposits indicate periodic droughts.
 This environment supported a more diverse and generally larger dinosaur fauna than in earlier times.
 Kurzanov reported that other theropods, including Tarbosaurus, ornithomimosaurs and therizinosaurs were discovered at the same locality, but these remains have never been reported in detail.
 If the Nogon Tsav fauna was similar to that of the Nemegt Formation, troodontid theropods, as well as pachycephalosaurs, ankylosaurids and hadrosaurs would also have been present.
 Titanosaurian sauropods were also potential prey for predators in the Nemegt.